KrowdSpace/KrowdSpace-API-Server/readme.md

 For a session instance, run `node ./`

-To keep it running as a backroung service, run `npm run runon` to start background service, and `npm stop stopall` to kill it.
+To keep it running as a background service, run `npm run runon` to start background service, and `npm stop stopall` to kill it.

 ___
 Anyway, That should do it!